zerowidth/camper_van/README.md

 ### Installation

     gem install camper_van

+### Command-line Options

     camper_van --help

 ### Running CamperVan

     camper_van

-Then, from your IRC client, set up a connection to `localhost:6667`.
-To authenticate with Campfire, you must configure your connection's password (the IRC PASS command) to be
+From your IRC client, set up a connection to `localhost:6667`.
+To authenticate with Campfire, you must configure your connection's password (the IRC PASS command) to be:

     campfire_subdomain:api_key

-Connect, and `/LIST` will show you the irc channels / campfire rooms you have access to.
+Connect, and `/LIST` will show you the IRC channels / campfire rooms you have access to.
 To connect to more than one subdomain, make a separate connection for each.

+Your campfire subdomain should be just the subdomain part.
+If your campfire url is `mycompany.campfirenow.com`, the subdomain would be `mycompany`.

 If your IRC client (mIRC) doesn't allow `:` in the password, you can use `-`.

-Your campfire subdomain should be just the subdomain part.
-If your campfire url is `mycompany.campfirenow.com`, your subdomain would be `mycompany`.

 ## Development